Achilles of Troy

 Achilles of Troy is a thoroughbred horse.
 As a foal in 2003, he was a possible contender for the U.S. Triple Crown in 2006 but on April 5, 2006 it was announced that soreness had sidelined the colt from the Kentucky Derby and the Triple Crown.

 Connections

 Achilles of Troy is owned by Paraneck Stable.
 He was originally trained by Jennifer Pedersen but three days prior to the Gotham Stakes, former Paraneck Stables owner and presently authorized agent Ernie Paragallo switched trainers to Frank Amonte, Jr. After the Gotham, Amonte lost his trainers license after he tested positive for an opiate.
 The horse has been ridden in all of his starts by Ramon A. Dominguez.

 Breeding

-He was bred in Kentucky by Glen Hill Farm.
+He was bred in Kentucky by Leonard H. Lavin, who owned Glen Hill Farm, a breeding ground for thoroughbreds.
 His sire is Notebook and his dam is Steamy Recipe.